 Damp proofing and Rising Damp

-As previously mentioned, rising damp is an extremely common problem affecting thousands of properties throughout the UK.
+As previously mentioned, rising damp is a problem affecting thousands of older properties throughout the UK.
 However, the worrying fact is that it is often misdiagnosed by incompetent and inexperienced “surveyors”.
-The most important starting point for a homeowner who suspects they have rising damp is to make sure that the investigations are carried out by an experienced and competent damp surveyor who recognises and understands the complex problems associated with dampness.
-We would always recommend that the surveyor who undertakes investigations into rising damp has the appropriate experience and qualifications, as misdiagnosis of damp problems can lead to expensive, unnecessary work being carried out to your property.
+The most important starting point for a homeowner who suspects they have a rising damp problem is to make sure that the investigations are carried out by an experienced and competent damp surveyor who recognises and understands the complex problems associated with dampness.
+We would always recommend that the surveyor who undertakes investigations into rising damp has the appropriate experience, as misdiagnosis of damp problems can lead to expensive, unnecessary work being carried out to your property.

 What are the signs of Rising Damp?